jochenalt/Lisbeth/docs/source/imu.rst

 Implementation
 --------------

-The implementation is hosted on the mainboard's Teensy 4.1, and as you might see from the algorithm above that the Unscented Kalman filter is quite a lot of code.
+The implementation is hosted on the mainboard's Teensy 4.1, and as you might see from the algorithm above the Unscented Kalman filter is quite a lot of code.
 It is part of the entire main board, and the parts relevant for the IMU are `here <https://github.com/jochenalt/Lisbeth/tree/main/code/firmware/lib/IMU>`_.

-It contains
+Contents:

 * `The Unscented Kalman filter <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/ukf.cpp>`_
    I used `this <https://github.com/pronenewbits/Embedded_UKF_Library/blob/master/README.md>`_ as a basis, but modified quite a lot to make it fast and robust
 * `A matrix library <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/matrix.h>`_
-	This is is coming from `here <https://github.com/pronenewbits>`
+	This is is coming from `here <https://github.com/pronenewbits>`_
-* `The communication to the IMU <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/MicrostrainComm.cpp>`_ This class implements the IMU's special communciation protocol.
+* `The communication to the IMU <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/MicrostrainComm.cpp>`_ This class implements Microstrains `data communciation protocol <https://github.com/jochenalt/Lisbeth/blob/main/datasheets/Microstrain%203DM-CV5-IMU/3DM-CV5-10%20IMU%20Data%20Communication%20Protocol%20Manualpdf.pdf>`_
 * `The communication to the magnetometer <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/LIS3MDL.cpp>`_ The magnetometer LIS3MDL communicates via I\ :sup:`2`\C with the main board.
 * `The integrating class IMUManager <https://github.com/jochenalt/Lisbeth/blob/main/code/firmware/lib/IMU/IMUManager.cpp>`_